Last Updated on February 11, 2024 by Louise Carter

 You don’t hear yourself snore while you sleep because the brain lowers its ability to receive information.

 The thalamus is the part of the brain responsible for relaying motor and sensory information to the cerebral cortex, filtering out certain sounds and sensations, including snoring.

 The thalamus is still active when not in a deep sleep, so people who wake themselves up with snores do so during the first half of the night.

-The thalamus only pays attention to sounds it deems important, so your snores are ignored.
+The thalamus only focuses on crucial sounds, so your snores are ignored.
 This means that a baby crying will likely wake you up.